crewAIInc/crewAI/README.md

 import os
 from crewai import Agent, Task, Crew, Process

+# You can choose to use a local model through Ollama for example.
+# In this case we will use OpenHermes 2.5 as an example.
+#
+# from langchain.llms import Ollama
+# ollama_llm = Ollama(model="openhermes")

+# If you are using an ollama like above you don't need to set OPENAI_API_KEY.
 os.environ["OPENAI_API_KEY"] = "Your Key"

 # Define your tools, custom or not.
 # Install duckduckgo-search for this example:
 #
 # !pip install -U duckduckgo-search

 from langchain.tools import DuckDuckGoSearchRun search_tool = DuckDuckGoSearchRun()